Stock Checker

 The TR80 Lite is one of the cheapest and most accessible 8020 sim rigs on the market.
 It’s essentially a stripped-down variant of the TR80 from sim rig manufacturer Trak Racer.

 It uses the same 40x80mm aluminium extrusion, albeit in a different configuration.
-And it allows 8020 sim rigs to be accessible to those without the budget to spend on rigs like the P1-X.
+This alternate approach allows this 8020 sim rig to be accessible to those without the budget to spend on rigs like the P1X Pro.

-Despite its low budget, the TR80 Lite is a fantastic sim rig.
-It features a sturdy wheel deck compatible with direct drive racing wheels, and a pre-drilled pedal tray that is also widely compatible.
+Despite its lower budget, the Trak Racer TR80 Lite is a fantastic sim racing cockpit.
+It features a sturdy wheel deck compatible with direct drive racing wheels, along with a pre-drilled pedal tray that is also widely compatible.

-A few years ago at this price point, you wouldn’t have been able to find any 8020 sim rigs unless you DIY’d one yourself.
-Now in 2023, at this price, the TR80 Lite is one of the best sim rig buys
+A few years ago at this price point, you wouldn’t have been able to find any 8020 sim rigs unless you undertook a DIY project yourself.
+Now in 2024, at this price, the TR80 Lite is one of the best mid-range sim racing cockpits around.

-Metal tube rigs have the benefit over an 8020 rig of looking much more streamlined.
-And the Fanatec RennSport V2 is one of the best looking sim rigs on the market.
+Metal tube sim rigs do have the benefit over an 8020 rig of looking much more streamlined thanks to the sleek curves and shapes that are possible from manipulating metal tubes.
+The Fanatec RennSport V2 is one of the best-looking sim racing cockpits available on the market thanks to its curves.

 It features a slicked-back solid aluminium tube frame that is designed to emulate the feeling of sitting inside a race car surrounded by a roll cage.
 And it certainly achieves this.
 The solid aluminium tube wraps around you with metal meshing filling in the areas between the frame.